aws-samples/aws-ct-vpc-flowlogs/README.md

 ### CfCT configuration

 1. Append the 4 resources of the Resources section of the [manifest file](./manifest.yaml) to your own CfCT manifest file.
 1. Check and configure the parameters within each resource section to reflect your environment.
+Substitue all `<REPLACE ME>` entries with the correct values for your environment.
 1. Deploy your CfCT solution as per your setup (using zip or codecommit etc)

 ### Deploying via console